arman-develops/study-bay-dom-alert/README.md

-# Order & Online Status Monitor
+# Study Bay Order & Online Status Monitor

 A Chrome extension content script that monitors auction orders and customer online status in real-time, providing instant notifications for new opportunities and customer engagement.